ldijkman/randomnerd_esp32_wifi_manager/README.md

 home assistant is too complicated, cannot do anything without manuals or instruction videos

+normal people wil never start with something as nerdy as HomeAssistant

 i want a simple home automation switch to do timed light or waterpumps with automatic mdns scan linked list to other wifi switches

+see and understand

 ![scheduler_Niels_Faber_HomeAssistant](https://github.com/ldijkman/randomnerd_esp32_wifi_manager/assets/45427770/3181d74e-ae01-485a-a0d3-41ac8ea25cca)